General Caregiving Resources

 - An overview of housing options, from independent living to nursing care.

 - Basic information for managing someone else’s legal matters and finances.

 - Options for managing the final stages of life.

 - Advice for caregivers to take care of themselves.

-Other general caregiving tools available on the website:
+Other general caregiving tools available on the AARP website:

-A free downloadable excerpt of caregiving expert Amy Goyer’s book.
+- Juggling Life, Work, and Caregiving: A free downloadable excerpt of a book by AARP’s caregiving expert and columnist.
+Amy Goyer

-Available for free from the Apple iTunes app store for iOS and can be used to help manage medications, keep up a list of contacts (doctors, insurance, friends, and others), store insurance card and photo ID images.
+- AARP Caregiving App: Available for free from the Apple iTunes app store for iOS and can be used to help manage medications, keep up a list of contacts (doctors, insurance, friends, and others), and store insurance card images and photo IDs.

 The National Clearinghouse for Long-Term Care Information, developed by the U.S. Department of Health and Human Services, provides basic information and resources to help families start preparing for future long-term care needs, including personal and financial planning steps, housing considerations and legal issues.
 The site links to the agency’s Eldercare Locator and other tools that help caregivers find services and determine costs in their local area.

 www.nia.nih.gov/ (Click Health Information)